Gary W. Cole, MD, FAAD

 - Find a local Dermatologist in your town

-Scaly patches of skin produced by fungal or bacterial infection
+Scaly patches of skin produced by fungal, viral, or bacterial infection

-When infections appear as rashes, the most common culprits are fungal or bacterial infections.
+When infections appear as rashes, the most common culprits are viral, fungal, or bacterial infections.

 Symptoms, signs, and treatment of fungal infections